My wish is simple, and it would make me so very happy. I’m going to campaign for it until the proper authorities take notice and step in.

 Read your Bibles, stay alert, live in the light, walk with the Lord.

 PS – Here’s a pretty sweet example of a false prophet of today (CLICK HERE).
-He claims to be able to prove that the rapture of the church “will take place on September 20, 2017.”
+His site is probably one I wouldn’t even bother with, except that he has had 50 thousand visitors to it.
+He claimed to be able to prove that the rapture of the church “will take place on September 20, 2017.”

-This from the 2016 version of his prophecy book, which you’ll need a calculator and a calendar to wade through.
+This prediction came from the 2016 version of his prophecy book, which you’ll need a calculator and a calendar to wade through.
 However, after having had a discussion with the author, I looked at his website and discovered that in the original, 2008, version of his book, he predicted that “the ‘Rapture’ would be on the “Feast of Trumpets” in September, 2011.”
 (When I pointed this out to him, btw, he tore into me as a liar and distorter of the Word.)
 In the 2015 edition, he predicted a Sept 15, 2015 rapture!
 And when the 2015 date fell through, he took a month or two to catch his breath, pull himself togethet, and sally forth again with a new prediction, “Ah, I meant to say September of 2017!!!”
+And then September 2020.
 I guess he forgot to carry the 1.
+His site is now “under construction,” and my guess is that it will be up soon with a new date.
 O! that all false prophets were so easy to disprove.
 Heeeeeere’s your T-shirt!

 “Let’s Put a Warning Label on False Prophets,” by Gary Shogren, PhD in New Testament Exegesis, Seminario ESEPA, San José, Costa Rica